 Founder of Travelfish.org.
 Travel guide to Cambodia,Laos,Malaysia,Singapore,Thailand,Vietnam.
 Based in Bali,Indonesia between a volcano and the sea.

 Assuming you legally buy the motorbike and have the bike passport and other associated paperwork then no problems.
 GT Rider (http://www.gt-rider.com/) is by far the best resource for motorcycle riding in the region.
 Check their FAQ on buying a bike so you know all the steps required -- nothing too onerous.
-Have a fun trip -- Laos has fabulous motorbiking. over 9 years ago
+Have a fun trip -- Laos has fabulous motorbiking. about 10 years ago

 I've got 5 days to spend in Cambodia, I want to see Ankor Wat in Siem Riep and the killing fields in Phnom penh - for under US$200.00????